 been installed, all of which are available free of charge to the public,

-travelers and locals alike.
+travellers and locals alike.
 These facilities are maintained and paid

-for by the Society and are available at any time all year round.The park and gardens have been fenced making it a safe area for
+for by the Society and are available at any time all year round.

+Lighting around the park is also maintained by the Society.The park and gardens have been fenced making it a safe area for

 children to play.
 A children’s playground has been provided.
 The